22.01.21 . 10:00 AM

 OVERVIEW OF THE 2020 OFFICIAL SELECTION

 Up until now, the films of the 2020 Official Selection have received 161 awards and 252 nominations internationally.

 The top three most highly awarded films:

-The animated film from Disney’s Pixar Animation Studios comes out on top as the Cannes 2020 film with the most awards to its name, 24 total, of which seven are for Best Animated Feature Film and eight for Best Original Score.
+The animated film from Disney’s Pixar Animation Studios comes out on top as the Cannes 2020 film with the most awards to its name.
 SOUL is currently available to stream on Disney +.

 The Danish dramatic comedy that established itself in the United States as one of the best foreign films of the year and for which the performance of the quartet of principal actors was also particularly praised the world over, notably at the European Film Awards.

 - SWEAT, Magnus Von Horn: 9 awards and 7 nominations.

 This very contemporary film immersed in the world of social media - and it’s darker side - won big at the Polish Film Festival with six prizes, among which were Best Film, Best Director and Best Actress.

 Cannes 2020 was unique in that the traditional selection was replaced by a new system of classification created especially for the occasion.